Brilliant Star/Volume 21/Issue 3/Text

 Many of those questions have spiritual answers as well as scientific ones.
 Since science and religion are both parts of the same beautiful jewel of truth, we can begin to answer big questions using both science and spirit.

 We hope you enjoy this issue on astronomy and space.
-Send us your space-wishes and let us know your
+Send us your space-wishes and let us know your big questions.

-A bout the Cover
+About the Cover[edit]

 This picture is a computer-generated illustration of stars and other designs by Jacquelin Domin.
 The picture from the computer was black and white and we colored it in to make it more exciting.
 It is fun to imagine what outer space looks like.

-Answer to Puzzle p.21
+Answer to Puzzle GOLARAY-TEM

-Brilliant Star Editorial Board
+Editorial Board[edit]

 Deborah Bley Editor-in-Chief